 The following year (1974) saw two new introductions, one of which was the Carousel Lion.
 Like the Goat and Horse, the original edition size of 500 was later reduced to 325; it was completed between 1983 and 1988.
 It is 12” high overall, the porcelain is 8.75” high, and the issue price was $1025.

 The Carousel Tiger was the other 1974 introduction, standing 12” high with the tiger at 5.5”.
 Priced at $925 initially, the 500-piece edition was likewise reduced to 325.
 Like the Lion, the issue was completed between 1983 and 1988.
 The wood bases used for all of the classic carousel animals was 12” long x 3” wide.

 In 1975 only one carousel figure was introduced: the Bicentennial Carousel Horse ‘Ticonderoga’, seen here.
 Like the previous carousel figures, it was originally set at a 500-pc limit which was then reduced to 350; the edition was filled quickly and so this piece was made only for three years (1975, 1976 and 1977)

-Carousel Bear ‘Bernhard’ was the second 1981 design; issue size 500 to 325, and issue price $1125.
+Carousel Bear ‘Bernhard’ was the second 1981 design, also by Susan Eaton; issue size 500 to 325, and issue price $1125.
 His edition too was closed before 1988.
 Again its overall height is 12” but Bernard himself is only 5.75”.
 The carousel poles are 10.25” high from the top of the wood base to the top of the pole.

 The third carousel figure for 1981 was Carousel Pony ‘Sugarplum’, seen with the carousel equines.